Texas oil output surge clogs pipelines, depresses prices

 As of March 2018, the Permian had a total of 3.175 million bpd of outgoing pipeline, rail and local refining capacity, according to Genscape, of which outgoing pipeline capacity accounts for 2.725 million bpd.

-The next boost will be the expansion of Permian Express 3, which will add 200 million barrels of daily capacity in late 2018.
+The next boost will be the expansion of Permian Express 3, which will add 200,000 barrels of daily capacity in late 2018.
 The Enterprise Midland-to-Sealy line could also expand capacity to bring it to 450,000 bpd from 330,000 bpd late last year.

 By mid-to-late 2019, projects including the Cactus Pipeline 2 and EPIC lines will add more than 1.5 million bpd of additional capacity.